The Complete Guide to Measuring Your Pet's Collar Size

 Can I order a collar as a gift if I don't know my friend's pet's neck size?

-Yes — the safest option is to choose a collar with the widest adjustment range (typically our M size covers 36–48cm).
-Include a gift note suggesting the recipient use our measuring guide before adjusting the fit.
-Alternatively, contact us for a gift voucher.
+Yes — the safest option is to choose a collar with the widest adjustment range (typically our M size covers 36–48 cm).
+Include a note suggesting the recipient use this measuring guide before adjusting the fit.

 My dog's neck is between two sizes — which should I choose?

 Always size up.
 A slightly looser collar can be adjusted inward to fit; a too-tight collar cannot be safely adjusted outward.
-The two-finger fit rule should always be your final check regardless of which size you order.
+The two-finger fit rule should always be your final check.

 How do I measure a puppy that won't stay still?

 Use a strip of ribbon or string rather than a rigid tape measure.
 Wrap it loosely around the neck while your puppy is distracted (feeding time works well), mark the fit point, then measure against a ruler.
-Add 2cm to the measurement to account for growth in the coming weeks.
-Browse our full collar range or visit our sizing and fitting page for further guidance.
+Add 2 cm to account for comfort and near-term growth.